 Primary Batteries

-Primary batteries are batteries that cannot be recharged once depleted.
-Primary batteries are made of electrochemical cells whose electrochemical reaction cannot be reversed.
+Primary batteries are non-rechargeable batteries that cannot be recharged once depleted.
+Primary batteries use electrochemical cells whose electrochemical reactions are irreversible.

-Primary batteries exist in different forms ranging from coin cells to AA batteries.
+Primary batteries exist in different forms, ranging from coin cells to AA batteries.
 They are commonly used in standalone applications where charging is impractical or impossible.
-A good example of which is in military grade devices and battery powered equipment.
+A good example of which is in military grade devices and battery-powered equipment.
 It will be impractical to use rechargeable batteries as recharging a battery will be the last thing in the mind of the soldiers.
-Primary batteries always have high specific energy and the systems in which they are used are always designed to consume low amount of power to enable the battery last as long as possible.
+Primary batteries always have high specific energy, and the systems in which they are used are always designed to consume low amount of power to enable the batteryto last as long as possible.

 Some other examples of devices using primary batteries include; Pace makers, Animal trackers, Wrist watches, remote controls and children toys to mention a few.